PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * not delete dis datasets when jobs are reassigned
   * check useFastCGI before importing flup
   * introduced nDBConForFastCGIWSGI
   * fixed Setupper to re-register location at next attempt when previous was failed